damianhakert/damianhakert.github.io/source/handbook/index.html.md

 on what should be prioritized for each release.
 The purpose of this kickoff is to get everyone on the same page and to invite comments.

-We will post the recordings and notes of the kickoff and retrospective to publicly to YouTube.
+We will post the recordings of the kickoff and retrospective to YouTube and share the notes publicly.

 ### Random Chat and Room
 {: #random-room}